-The GPS receiver (SiRF Star III) is equipped with two serial ports:
+The GPS receiver is equipped with two serial ports:

-- SIRF BINARY port: supports GPS navigation data in SIRF BINARY format 1 [8].
-The factory configuration is 57600 bps, 8, n, 1, where it is applicable. - NMEA port:supports GPS navigation data in NMEA-0183 format, see paragraph5.
-The factory configuration is 4800 bps, 8, n, 1.
+SIRF BINARY port: supports GPS navigation data in SIRF BINARY format 1 [8].

-GM862-GPS
+The factory configuration is 57,600 bps, 8, n, 1.

+NMEA port: supports GPS navigation data in NMEA-0183 format, see chapter 5.

+The factory configuration is 4,800 bps, 8, n, 1.

-Refer to the fig. 2: the user may interface the TELIT module with two different applications: the first one could be a script, running on User DTE, to control the GSM modem and GPS receiver by means of AT commands, the second one, running on User Device 1, can directly exchange NMEA sentences with the GPS receiver.
+Refer to the fig. 2.
+The user may interface the Telit module with two different applications: the first one could be a script, running on User DTE, to control the GSM modem and GPS receiver by means of AT commands.
+The second one, running on User Device 1, can directly exchange NMEA sentences with the GPS receiver.